-In this article, you can find information about visiting Gold Butte NM: why visit, how to get there, and the best things to see and do.
+In this article, you can find information about visiting Gold Butte National Monument: why to visit, how to get there, and the best things to see and do.
 We also included some practical tips for when to go, where to stay, and what to pack.
 Find out!

 The Gold Butte National Monument is a 300,000-acre nature preserve in Nevada.
 It was designated just recently, in 2016, in order to protect the iconic desert landscapes and petroglyphs.
 Petroglyphs are inscriptions made in stone by the Native American tribes who lived in this area thousands of years ago.

 Besides incredible red sandstone landscapes and history that can be seen in petroglyph panels, Gold Butte is one of the best places near Vegas to experience solitude and enjoy the desert.
 Unlike National Parks and other areas with developed infrastructure and facilities, Gold Butte is a place with a rugged environment where even your cell phone service will disappear!